-Hey there Mgs2master2 here, and I am here with V1racy to bring you our impressions with the newest item we spoke about before from E3.
+Hey there Mgs2master2 here, and I am here with V1racy to bring you our impressions of the newest item we spoke about before from E3.
 This is the FixtureS1

 Here is V1racy with his video unboxing